 Professor of Sociology and Political Philosophy, Columbia University, US

 Andreas Wimmer was educated at the University of Zurich, from where he received a PhD in social anthropology in 1992 and a habilitation two years later.
 He joined Princeton University in 2012 as the Hughes-Rogers Professor of Sociology and a Faculty Associate in Politics.
 From 2014 onward he will direct Princeton's Fung Global Fellows Program.
 Between 2003 and 2012, he taught sociology at the University of California Los Angeles.
 Before moving to the United States, Wimmer served as founding director of two interdisciplinary research institutes: the Swiss Forum for Migration and Population Studies at the University of Neuchâtel (from 1995 to 1999) and the Department of Political and Cultural Change at the Center for Development Research of the University of Bonn (from 1999 to 2002).
 At present, he is Lieber Professor of Sociology and Political Philosophy and a member of the Committee on Global Thought His research brings a long term and globally comparative perspective to the questions of how states are built and nations formed, how individuals draw ethnic and racial boundaries between themselves and others, and which kinds of political conflicts and war results from these processes.
 Using new methods and data, he continues the old search for historical patterns that repeat across contexts and times.
 He has pursued this agenda across the disciplinary fields of sociology, political science, and social anthropology and through various styles of inquiry: field research in Oaxaca (Mexico) and Iraq, comparative historical analysis, quantitative cross-national research, network studies, formal modeling, the analysis of large-scale survey data, as well as policy oriented research.
-His most recent book publications are Waves of War.
-Nationalism, State-Formation, and Ethnic Exclusion in the Modern World (CUP 2012) and Ethnic Boundary Making.
+His most recent book publications are Nation Building, Waves of War, State-Formation, and Ethnic Exclusion in the Modern World (CUP 2012) and Ethnic Boundary Making.
 Institutions, Networks, Power (OUP 2012).